exkrishan/rtaafin/RENDER_DEPLOYMENT_GUIDE.md

 LLM_API_KEY=<your-llm-api-key>
 ```

+**Important:** ⚠️ **Configure Health Check Path in Render**
+1. Go to your service settings in Render dashboard
+2. Under **"Health Check Path"**, set: `/api/health`
+3. Save and redeploy

+Without this, Render will timeout waiting for a health check response.

 **Notes:**
 - Uses root `package.json` and `tsconfig.json`
 - Excludes `services/**/*` and `lib/pubsub/**/*` from Next.js build
 - Workspace dependencies are automatically resolved
+- Health check endpoint at `/api/health` returns `200 OK`

 ---